A Brief History of AIR

 - In addition to our expanded digital training offerings, we look forward to resuming AIR’s Full Spectrum Storytelling Intensives and live workshops once we can safely gather with our members again.

 AIR’s network now includes 1,400+ independent audio producers, multimedia journalists, and public media stations and networks across 47 states and 30 countries.
-Our remote staff, led by CEO Ken Ikeda, and Board of Directors are committed to reimagining and building a more equitable, sustainable infrastructure in collaboration with our vibrant, ever-growing community of independent media makers.
+AIR staff and the Board of Directors are committed to reimagining and building a more equitable, sustainable infrastructure in collaboration with our vibrant, ever-growing community of independent media makers.

 In 2022, AIR proudly celebrated its 34rd birthday.
 Here’s to the next 34 years.